jucor/lua-sci/README.md

 # Sci Library for Lua

-See [http://scilua.org/sci.html] for the explanation.
+See [https://github.com/stepelu/lua-sci](the official GitHub repository) and [http://scilua.org/sci.html](the project's homepage) for the explanation.

-MIT License.

-Authior: S. Peluchetti